Cognitive Ability Test

 Why companies and organizations should use a cognitive ability test

-Recruiters often try to gauge these abilities during interviews, but it's challenging.
-Direct testing of a candidate's cognitive skills brings a new level of precision to the hiring process.
-This guide is your comprehensive resource for utilizing cognitive ability tests in hiring.
+Recruiters often want to assess candidates' abilities during interviews, but this can be difficult.
+Testing a candidate's cognitive skills directly can improve the hiring process.
+This guide is a complete resource for using cognitive ability tests in hiring.
 It will help you:

 Cognitive ability tests are often used together with a 16 personality test, a Big Five personality test, a Jung Personality test, a competency test or a 4-color personality test.